Compare Term Insurance Policies Online in 2023

-An individual term insurance plan, as the name suggests, is a kind of policy that offers a life cover to an individual policyholder alone.
-A group term plan, however, is term life insurance for a group of people.
-These people may be employees of an organisation, members of a society or a group of borrowers for a common lender.
-Under a group insurance policy, members of the group can get life, annuity, and superannuation, and gratuity, leave encashment or loan cover, among others.
+An individual term insurance plan, as the name suggests, is a kind of policy that provides the life cover to an individual policyholder only, whereas, a Group Term Policy, is term life insurance policy provides life coverage to a group of people.
+These people may be employees of an organization, members of a society or a group of borrowers from a common lender etc. Under a Group insurance policy, members of the group can get life, annuity, and superannuation, and gratuity, leave encashment or loan cover, among others.

 This one, as you may have deciphered, is simple enough.
 Online term plans are available for purchase online, through the website of the insurance company or on aggregator websites.
 As for offline plans, they can be purchased through an insurance agent or from the branch office of the insurance company.

-Therefore, now that you know what to look into, you will find that it is easier to compare term plans before you make a purchase.
+Now that you know more about term insurance, you will find that it is easier to compare term plans before you make a purchase.
 In addition to this, tools like term insurance calculators also make comparison and decision-making easier for purchasers.

 1. Can I extend the existing term plan duration?